-- a.
-Supervision; - b.
-Evaluation of the patient's emergency nursing care needs; - c.
+- c.
 The assignment of nursing care for each patient to other nursing personnel in accordance with the patient's needs and the preparation and competence of the nursing staff; - d.
 Supplies and equipment; - e.
-The emergency department record; (See Sections 7, General Administration and 15, Medical Record Requirements for Outpatient Services, Emergency Room and Observation Services for policy and procedure.); and - f.
+The emergency department record (See Section 7, General Administration and Sections 15, Medical Record Requirements for Outpatient Services, Emergency Room and Observation Services.); and - f.
 Maintenance of an emergency department log. - 5.
 Emergency Medical Technician (EMT).
-Pursuant to Act 293 of 1981, if a hospital allows an Arkansas Certified Emergency Medical Technician to perform specified procedures within the Emergency Room or be a member of a hospital code team the following action shall be taken: - a.
+Pursuant to the Arkansas Emergency Medical Service Act Ark.
+Code Ann. §§20-13-201 et.seq., if a hospital allows an Arkansas Certified Emergency Medical Technician to perform specified procedures within the Emergency Room or be a member of a hospital code team the following action shall be taken: - a.
 The Medical Staff shall approve the privileges granted to the individual EMT with concurrence of the hospital's Governing Body.
 Specific policies governing the supervision and the procedures to be performed by an EMT shall be developed by the Medical Staff and approved by the hospital's Governing Body.
 In no event shall an EMT perform a procedure that he/she is not certified to do by the Office of Emergency Services of the Arkansas Department of Health; - b.
 Approved EMT's shall function in accordance with physician's orders and under the direct supervision of either the physician or Registered Nurse responsible for Emergency Services; - c.
 Students in EMT training programs approved by the Office of Emergency Medical Services of the Arkansas Department of Health shall be trained by qualified instructors within the hospital under guidelines established by the Medical Staff and approved by the Governing Body; and - d.
-A roster with the delineation of privileges shall be maintained and readily available. - G. Medications.
-(See Section 16, Pharmacy and Section 12, Medications.)
+A roster with the delineation of privileges shall be maintained and readily available. - K. Medications.
+(See Section 16, Pharmacy and Section 12, Medications.) - L. Off-Campus Emergency Departments (off-campus EDs).
+Off-campus EDs shall meet all requirements for hospital EDs.
+Off-campus EDs shall: - 1.
+Function as a department of the parent hospital. - 2.
+Be fully integrated into the parent hospital's systems and operations. - a.
+Medical staff must be part of the parent hospital's single organized medical staff